Kansas Felony Crimes by Class and Sentences

 Understanding the Felony Sentencing Grids in Kansas

 Kansas uses sentencing grids to determine an offender's punishment.
-Sentencing grids (or guidelines) aim to provide consistency and fairness in sentencing without regard to race, gender, wealth, or residence.
+Sentencing grids aim to provide consistency and fairness in sentencing without regard to race, gender, wealth, or residence.
 The grids base sentencing on the offense severity level and the offender's criminal history.
 Two offenders who commit the same crime and have the same criminal history should receive similar penalties.

 How the Sentencing Grids Work